 Your compensation for being a market maker is trading fees.
 You collect about 0.3% fee revenue per trade.
 Let’s talk about some setups that would minimise your impermanent loss, while helping you earn trading fees, so that you’re firmly net positive.

 The basic idea is that the ratio of those assets should preferably remain steady, so by selecting the following types of pools you’ll keep impermanent loss at bay.
 You do not want to participate in a pool where one asset will have a higher growth rate than the other.
 Generally, avoid providing liquidity to an AMM pool if you’re not equally bullish on both components, unless the compensation makes up for it.

-Such as USDC and DAI (both pegged to USD value), or sETH and WETH (both reflect ETH value).
+Such as renBTC and WBTC (both pegged to BTC value), or sETH and WETH (both reflect ETH value).
 Impermanent loss is minimised here because obviously they trade in a highly correlated manner.
 Theoretically their value is designed to be 1:1.